 Got a question?

-However, we’d love to hear from you if you have any questions or suggestions.
+We’d love to hear from you if you have any questions or suggestions, please feel free to contact us.
 Although we hope that all applicants are honest in their applications, we can’t do as much research on applicants backgrounds as we’d like.
-Get in touch here.

-There is a maximum of 14 slots per showcase, once they are full they are full.
-Apply early in order to secure your place!
+There is a maximum of 14 slots per heat, once they are full they are full.
+Apply early in order to secure your place.